ITU-BDSA-GROUP12/Chirp/docs/report.md

 #### Discover

 Let the user of the application be A.
-The **discover** tab contains the latest cheep of each user B that is deemed interesting for A. B is deemed interesting if at least two users followed by A are following B, and the users of B are sorted after how many of A's followed users are following them.
+The **discover** tab contains the latest cheep of each user B that is deemed interesting for A. B is deemed interesting if at least two users followed by A are following B, and the users B are sorted after how many of A's followed users are following them.
 Here, A can browse through users that might be more relevant to A. The discover tab is only accessible to authenticated users.
 The users B is illustrated in the red box in figure \ref{discover}